New Jersey Paycheck Calculator

 FAQs

-What taxes do New Jerseyite pay?
+What taxes do New Jerseyites pay?

 How much do you make after taxes in New Jersey?

-The take home pay for a single filer who earns $80,000 per year is $59,862.80.
+The take-home pay for a single filer who earns $80,000 per year is $59,862.80.

-For a married couple with a combined income of $160,000 per year, the take home pay is $121,213.43.
+For a married couple with a combined income of $160,000 per year, the take-home pay is $121,213.43.

 The total taxes deducted for a single filer are $1678.10 monthly or $774.51 bi-weekly.